The exponential tail of inflationary fluctuations: consequences for primordial black holes: Discussion

 Since PBHs form from rare, large curvature perturbations, in this work we have explored how to properly compute the tail of their distributions.
 We have developed a novel approach to compute these tails, from the poles and residues of the characteristic function that is derived in the stochastic-$\delta N$ formalism.
 Contrary to the standard, classical calculation, in which the tails decay in a Gaussian way (with possible polynomial modulations, if $\fnl$ or $\gnl$-type corrections are included), we have found that these tails have in fact an exponential decay.

 Let us mention that some inflationary models are already known to display a $\chi$-square statistics for the curvature perturbation, such as models of axion inflation in which the gauge field sources the curvature perturbations~\cite{Garcia-Bellido:2016dkw}, and that the implications of a $\chi$-square distribution for the gravitational wave signature have been studied in detail in \Ref{Garcia-Bellido:2017aan}.
 However, here, the presence of exponential tails has been found even in single-field, slow-roll inflationary scenarios.
 For such models, we have found simple analytical approximations that capture the behaviour of the tails of the PDF, as well as developed efficient numerical techniques to compute them precisely.
 This allowed us to properly estimate the abundance of PBHs associated with each model.
+Note that because of the exponential decay of the tail, the difference with the Gaussian approximation can be of many orders of magnitude as we exemplify in \Fig{fig:full_vs_gaussian}.

 We have found that potentials featuring regions where quantum diffusion dominates over the classical roll of the field can be either approximated by locally constant potentials, or by locally constant-slope potentials.
 In the first case, the requirement that PBHs are not overproduced places an upper bound on the squared width of the flat region, divided by its height, see \Eq{eq:mu:cond:PBH}.
 In the second case, both the width and the height are bounded from above, see \Eq{eq:alpha:min:overproduction}.
 When applied to inflection-point potentials, regardless of whether the inflection point is flat or tilted, these conditions cannot be satisfied unless slow roll is violated when approaching the inflection point.
-This is therefore one of the main results of our work: inflection-point models that do not feature slow-roll violations overproduce PBHs. \\
+This is therefore one of the main results of our work: inflection-point models that do not feature slow-roll violations overproduce PBHs.

 Natural extensions of this work would therefore be to consider potentials in which the field trajectories leave the inflationary slow-roll attractor.
 As explained in \Sec{sec:tail_curvature}, the stochastic-$\delta N$ formalism can be formulated in full phase space~\cite{Grain:2017dqa, Pattison:2019hef}, in which the pole and residue approach presented here still applies.
 Similarly, multiple-field scenarios could be analysed with the same techniques.